SIMBAChain/truffle/README.md

 7. (optional) Create a simba.json file in the top level of your project, and populate that file with 'baseURL' and 'web3Suite' fields.
 8. (Necessary if using client credentials) Create an env file (.simbachain.env, simbachain.env, or .env) in your project root, and specify client credentials as well as your SIMBA Chain base API URL.
 9. Run `truffle run simba help` to make sure the plugin is installed

+## Project Boilerplate
+If users want to view and/or use a boilerplate for the SIMBA Chain Truffle plugin, they can navigate to https://github.com/SIMBAChain/truffle-plugin-template

+From that URL, users can click the "Use this template" tab

 ## Prerequisites